Enabling Next Generation Dark Energy and Epoch of Reionization Radio Observatories with the MOFF Correlator: The MOFF correlator algorithm

 There are a number of implementation subtleties that have been worked through, but are not detailed here.
-For example, for steerable antennas phase delays should be added to the signal just prior to gridding to orient the gridded input to the look direction.
-However it is more computationally convenient to tie the east-west orientation of this input grid to the ground and do synthesis rotation in the image plane than to rotate the grid with the sky as is more traditionally done.
-Other imaging effects can be readily incorporated, including w-projection for non-coplanar baselines, widefield distortions, image oversampling, and widefield refractive and scintillating atmospheric distortions.
-It is also worth noting again that any kind of gridding can be used in the MOFF correlator---it does not depend on software holography.
-Software holography ensures that the image contains all the information in the visibilities, but any standard imaging procedure can be used.
+For example, for while the phase center should be tracked by delaying the signal of each antenna prior to gridding (as is usually done), it is more computationally convenient to tie the east-west orientation of the input grid to the ground and do synthesis rotation in the image plane than to rotate the grid with the sky.
+Other imaging effects can be readily incorporated, including w-projection for non-coplanar baselines (by adjusting the gridding kernel), widefield distortions (time dependent image coordinates), image oversampling (edge padding of input FFT), and widefield refractive and scintillating atmospheric distortions \citep{MoralesSoftHol}.